Nathan Fletcher: San Diego County supervisor

 In 2018 Fletcher ran for an open seat representing District 4 on the San Diego County Board of Supervisors.
 There were five candidates in the June primary, with the top two advancing to the November general election.
 Fletcher was the first-place finisher and former District Attorney Bonnie Dumanis placed second.
 He was the Democratic candidate for the seat and Dumanis was the Republican, though the election was officially nonpartisan.
 During the campaign Fletcher touted various endorsements including now President Joe Biden, former Governor Jerry Brown, then-Lieutenant Governor Gavin Newsom, the Sierra Club, labor unions, and the San Diego Democratic Party.
 Fletcher was also endorsed by the San Diego Union-Tribune, stating "We think the county needs a wake-up call, and Fletcher is far more likely to jolt it out of complacency."
 Fletcher won the general election, defeating Dumanis 67.37% to 32.63%.

 Fletcher was appointed to the California Air Resources Board by Governor Newsom on January 28, 2019.

 Fletcher was unanimously elected as Chair of the San Diego County Board of Supervisors on January 5, 2021.
+He successfully ran for reelection in 2022.

-Has also serves as the board chair of the San Diego Metropolitan Transit System.
-In that capacity, he has voiced support for the extension of the San Diego Trolley to the San Diego International Airport.
+He also served as the board chair of the San Diego Metropolitan Transit System (MTS).
+In that capacity, he has voiced support for the extension of the San Diego Trolley to San Diego International Airport.
+He resigned as chair on March 28, 2023.

-Fletcher succcessfully ran for reelection in 2022.
+On February 6, 2023 he announced his candidacy for state senate.
+On March 26 he announced that he was "quitting his campaign for state Senate to focus on his fight with PTSD, trauma, and alcohol abuse".

+Fletcher was also sued in March 2023 by a former MTS employee who claimed that he had sexually assaulted and harassed her, including by forcibly kissing and fondling her, and that she was then fired after resisting his advances.
+Fletcher admitted to "consensual interactions" with her and apologized for violating "the basic trust and loyalty of my marriage," but denied any use of force.
+Hours after the news of the lawsuit broke, he announced his resignation from the Board of Supervisors, effective at the end of his medical leave.
+He officially resigned on May 15, 2023.
+The Board of Supervisors decided to hold a special election on August 15 to replace him.
+On August 2, 2025, almost two and a half years since the lawsuit was filed against Fletcher, Judge Matthew Braner dismissed the case against MTS brought by Figueroa, then a week later, Braner dismissed with prejudice Figueroa's case against Fletcher.